-- Assets and liabilities are translated at the closing rate at the date of that balance sheet. - Income and expenses for each statement of comprehensive income are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the dates of the transactions). - All resulting exchange differences are recognized as a separate component of equity.
+- Assets and liabilities are translated at the closing rate at the date of that balance sheet. - Income and expenses for each statement of comprehensive income are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the dates of the transactions).

+• All resulting exchange differences are recognized in other comprehensive income and as a separate component of equity.